deverac/grafx2-dos/README.md

 A key cannot be reassigned to act as both Alt and Ctrl, however multiple assignments can be made. (e.g. `/rs-alt /nl-alt /cl-ctrl`)

-When using the CapsLock on NumLock keys to simulate a key, their state is ignored.
+When using the CapsLock or NumLock keys to simulate a key, their state is ignored.
 It does not matter whether they are toggled on or off; it only matters if they are pressed or not pressed.

 Reassigning keys is only needed if you plan to use a keyboard shortcut and the keyboard shortcut is one that is not available in DOS.

+Grafx2 can only work with a palettized-image.
+When loading an RGB-image, the RGB-image must be converted.
+The conversion process can take a lot of memory, which may cause Grafx2 to hang.
+The `/pal-prec n` parameter can be used to control the amount of memory used.
+The smallest value (`0`) will use 64 Mb of memory.
+The default value (`1`) will use 1 Mb of memory.
+The largest value (`11`) will use 1 Kb of memory.
+Generally, the more memory that is used, the more accurate the conversion process will be, however, sometimes using less memory will actually produce better results.

 Grafx2 can run under DOSBox, provided CWSDPMI.EXE is available.
 There are several ways of running CWSDPMI; the easiest is probably just to copy the